lcdporto/warehouse-locator/README.md

   "timeout": 50
 }
 ```
-You can find a python script we used in our demo at [firmware/test/demo_pub.py](./firmware/test/demo_pub.py)
+You can find a python script we used in our demo at [firmware/test/demo_pub.py](./firmware/test/demo_pub.py) as an example to control a device with two led strips.